From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate

 \subsection{The chamber: quantifying leading users' similarity}

-In the previous section, we proposed a way to identify the (small) set of \textit{leading users} responsible for most of the Twitter discussion.
-We manually labelled them based on their ideological position about climate change by inspecting their Twitter bios, Wikipedia pages and related news stories.
-Manual labelling is often time consuming and requires external sources to retrieve information about the users.
-In this section, we introduce an unsupervised approach for identifying ideological (dis)similarities between leading users.
-This approach relies on analyzing the many-to-many communication channels of an audience, i.e., the chain of interactions stemming from members of the audience, with a behavior similar to viral spreading \cite{liang2019did}.
+In the previous section, we presented a method for identifying the (small) set of \textit{leading users} who drive most of the X (previously Twitter) conversation on climate change.
+We manually labeled these users by determining their ideological stance based on information from their X bios, Wikipedia pages, and relevant news sources.
+While effective, manual labeling is time-consuming and requires outside information.
+Here, we introduce an unsupervised approach to uncover ideological (dis)similarities among leading users.
+This method analyzes the many-to-many communication channels within an audience, following interaction chains in a pattern similar to viral spread \cite{liang2019did}.

-Each leading user has an associated \textit{audience} who endorses her, where the content posted by the leading user flows in the direction of her audience, creating a one-to-many communication channel, similar to broadcasting \cite{goel2016structural}.
-Simultaneously, the audience consumes and endorses posts of other Twitter users, forming a many-to-many communication channel, which we call the \textit{chamber} of such an audience.
-The audience and the chamber associated with a leading user are our main objects of study, and we introduce them precisely in what follows.
+Each leading user has an associated \textit{audience} who endorses her, where the content the leading user posts flows in the direction of her audience, creating a one-to-many communication channel, similar to broadcasting \cite{goel2016structural}.
+Simultaneously, the audience consumes and endorses posts from other X users, forming a many-to-many communication channel, which we call the \textit{chamber} of such an audience.
+The audience and the chamber associated with a leading user are our primary subjects of study, and we introduce them in detail below.

 \begin{definition}[Audience] Given a user $i \in \users$, her \textit{audience} at week $t$, $\calA_i^t$, is the set of users that have retweeted $i$ during $t$:

 \end{definition}